manogna-tsth/genai-chaid-analysis/README.md

 This project uses **real consumer survey data** to understand what actually influences people's behaviour and shows how hundreds of survey responses can be turned into clear, useful insights through data analysis.

-> 📌 **Data Note:** Individual survey responses are not publicly shared to protect participant privacy and research data.
-This repository contains only the analytical results.
+> **📌 Research Note**: This project is part of ongoing research.
+The respondent-level dataset and detailed SPSS outputs are not publicly shared.